laboon/ebook/text/10_what_is_software_testing.md

 (...and so on)

 Keep in mind that I am someone who teaches a class on software testing.
 Even I can't help being nice to the poor little functions that I write.
 The job of the tester is to be the drill sergeant to my helicopter parent.
-I can nurture the poor little function, but it's not going to get any stronger until someone tries to hit it with some discipline.
+I can nurture the poor little function, but it's not going to know what it's capable of until it experiences some discipline.

 ## Verification and Validation